U.S. Marine Corps Forces Pacific Band

 Enlisted Band Leader / Staff Non-Commissioned Officer in Charge

-In September 2022, GySgt Preston reported to the Marine Corps Forces Pacific Band, Kaneohe Bay, Hawaii to serve as the Drum Major and in July of 2023 she took over duties as the Enlisted Band Leader.
-In November of 2023, GySgt Preston has been selected for the rank of Master Sergeant.
+In September 2022, Master Sergeant Monica A. Preston reported to the Marine Corps Forces Pacific Band, Kaneohe Bay, Hawaii to serve as the Drum Major and in July of 2023 she took over duties as the Enlisted Band Leader.

 Read Biography